sanger/unified_warehouse/README.md

         bundle exec warren consumer start

 The consumer will run in the foreground, logging to the console.
-You can stop ti with Ctrl-C.
+You can stop it with Ctrl-C.

 For more warren actions, either use `bundle exec warren help` or see the [warren documentation](https://rubydoc.info/gems/sanger_warren)